 To access the latest Exchange Float Compensation Price Grids and Calculator, access our Float Compensation Tools website.

 In August 2018 Freddie Mac began to issue Mirror securities.
 Most security characteristics of these securities mirror the 45-day Gold PCs eligible for exchange to 55-day securities.
-The Mirror securities are disclosed on our Daily New Issue File once Freddie began in August.
+The Mirror securities are disclosed on our Daily New Issue File.
 The Mirror has a new prefix, pool number, CUSIP and issue date but the other information matches the data as of the 45-day Gold PC issuance except for the factor which is less than 1.
 The new pool numbers begin with the letter ‘Z’.

 |Cumulative 45-Day to 55-Day Exchange Activity||Provides information on each Mirror Security as it is issued.
 This report provides the mapping of the 45-day PC or Giant to the corresponding 55-day Mirror Security.
 This is a daily file.
 For more detail on understanding this report, access the File Description.|